Description

 Sharpe:

-• Looking at the ratio of return and volatility (Sharpe) of 0.42 in the last 5 years of J.B.
-Hunt Transport Services, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (0.6)
+• Looking at the Sharpe Ratio of 0.21 in the last 5 years of J.B.
+Hunt Transport Services, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.6)

 Sortino: